Teebusch/tobiasbuschxyz/content/posts/2020-01-11-theres-a-package-for-that-1/index.md

 }
 ```

 Of course, the `sleep()` function will block your R session.
 To run the code as a background process instead, you can use [RStudio's jobs API](https://blog.rstudio.com/2019/03/14/rstudio-1-2-jobs/).
-Just run `rstudioapi::jobRunScript('./pomodoro-timer.R')` or source the `pomodoro-timer.R` script using the 'Source as local job' button on the top right of the source panel.
+Just run `rstudioapi::jobRunScript('./pomodoro-timer.R')` or source the `pomodoro-timer.R` script using the 'Source as local job' button in the top right corner of the source panel.

 The job should appear in RStudio's jobs panel, run in the background and remind you when it's time to take a break.